 Those particularly in support of ICOs are a fringe group of fanatics called crypto-anarchists who aspire to do away with the concept of law based on sovereignty and geographic jurisdiction.
 They believe that a trustless, smart contract-powered, peer-to-peer, self-organised legal and financial system should transcend government legislation and enforcement.
 Because all trades and transactions can be encrypted, they believe that all global commerce should be undertaken far away from the prying eyes and interference of state entities.
 One of the most contentious issues with this approach is that if it were to become a reality, governments will have a hard time preventing crime and terrorism, collecting taxes, and regulating the behaviour of corporations and individuals.
 This future world could be described as either a capitalist libertarian utopia, or a dystopic wild west, depending on one's perspective!

 We are already seeing some signs of this play out as governments around the world begin to respond to the rapid adoption of crypto-currency and ICO mania.
 Some governments have been very hands-off, others have issued stern warning and guidelines, but more recently China took the draconian step of banning them entirely.
 What the Chinese government are particularly concerned about and why they took such a drastic measure is that investing money into companies that have nothing other than vapourware; no customers, no market traction, no prototype - nada is extremely risky.
-Add the toxic mix of Ponzi schemes and scams to the mix and you have a veritable Wild West scenario that could have led to political instability, had officials not stepping in.
-If left unchecked Chinese citizens would have continued risking everything by acquiring tokens with money they can ill afford to lose resulting in widespread financial hardship and maybe even political instability.
+Add the toxic mix of Ponzi schemes and scams to the mix and you have a veritable Wild West scenario.
+Furthermore, in the event of a market crash, those owning tokens or coins purchased with fiat currency they could ill afford to lose could result in widespread financial hardship and maybe even political instability.

 The mania has been driven by stories of early adopter who have made mega bucks from shaking the crypto money tree.
 If you had purchased or mined bitcoin or ether early, you'd undoubtedly be a multi-millionaire today!
 One of the primary reasons why ether has risen by more than 3,000% year-to-date is that it is the most popular cryptocurrency used by speculators to buy ICO tokens.
 The stampede has been driven by a collective FOMO among get-rich-quick speculators who congregate on crypto chat forums to discuss everything from price predictions, and investment strategies to pump and dump schemes.